What Is Active Listening?

 Watch our webinar, How to Practice Authentic Communication in a Virtual Space, and learn how actively listening for facts, feelings, and values will improve your connections with team members and build relationships that result in more efficient and effective collaboration.

-To boost your active listening skills and put these active listening techniques into practice, try these helpful tips:
+To boost your active listening skills, try putting these techniques into practice:

 - Limit interruptions.
 Silence any technology and move away from distractions so that you can pay full attention to the other person.
 Take note of the person’s tone of voice and body language as well.